The Annotated Hobbit: Reception

+On its publication, The Annotated Hobbit was warmly welcomed in Mythlore by Glen GoodKnight, founder of the Mythopoeic Society.
+He began with the words "What a treasure trove; what a superb delight!"
+He was pleased by the annotations, from the briefest of definitions through to quotations from letters and entire poems.
+He specially liked the many illustrations and photographs, commenting that for some readers, the images of dust jackets and translations will be especially interesting.
+GoodKnight personally found "most of the foreign illustrations ... technically and artistically embarrassing", but even so the "cumulative effect" of the coverage of editions and translations was "rich and fascinating".

+More recently, George W. Beahm has called The Annotated Hobbit "the most informative edition" of The Hobbit.
+The Tolkien scholar Tom Shippey noted that the earliest version of Tolkien's poem "The Hoard" from 1923 was best accessible in this book.
+The Annotated Hobbit won the 1990 Mythopoeic Scholarship Award in "Inkling studies" by the Mythopoeic Society.

 Editions

 In 2002, after the initial publication of The Annotated Hobbit, a "Revised and Expanded Edition" was published.
 This version included maps and colour paintings.
 It also provided newer sources and greater understanding of Tolkien's legendarium.
 The appendix includes a chapter "The Quest of Erebor" about Gandalf's motivation to join Bilbo to the dwarven company.
 Another British edition was published in 2003 by HarperCollins of London.

 Translations

-Translations into other languages include the following (translated titles deviating from the original English version have been explained):
+Translations into other languages include the following: